Rehabilitation Write for Us

 The Benefits of Rehabilitation

 Rehabilitation can reduce the effects of many health problems, such as diseases (acute or chronic), conditions, injuries, or trauma.
-It can also complement other health interventions, such as medical or surgical ones, and contributes to achieving the best possible result.
-Thus, for example, rehabilitation can help reduce, manage or prevent the complications of many health problems, such as spinal cord injuries, strokes, or fractures.
+It can also complement other health interventions, such as medical or surgical ones, and contribute to achieving the best possible result.
+Thus, for example, [rehabilitation] can help reduce, manage or prevent the complications of many health problems, such as spinal cord injuries, strokes, or fractures.

 It also contributes to minimizing or stopping the disabling effects of chronic diseases such as cardiovascular ailments, cancer, and diabetes, providing patients with self-management strategies and the technical aids they need, or managing pain or other complications.

-In 2017, WHO hurled the Rehabilitation 2030 initiative, which emphasizes the want to strengthen health systems.
-And calls on all stakeholders to come together to work on different priority areas, such as: improving leadership and governance, promoting a multidisciplinary network of it professionals, expanding funding for rehabilitation, and improving data collection and research on restoration.
+In 2017, WHO launched the [Rehabilitation] 2030 initiative, which emphasizes the want to strengthen health systems.
+And calls on all stakeholders to come together to work on different priority areas, such as: improving leadership and governance, promoting a multidisciplinary network of its professionals, expanding funding for [rehabilitation], and improving data collection and research on restoration.

-WHO responds to the challenges identified and promotes the strengthening of health systems for rehabilitation:
+WHO responds to the challenges identified and promotes the strengthening of health systems:

 - providing technical support and building capacity in countries